emmanuel354/machineLearning/markdownGit/REAME.md

 - we use only one single astrerick

 *ordered list
-1.we use one dot
+1. we use one dot
-1.we use one dot
+1. we use one dot
-1.we use one dot
+1. we use one dot
-1`.we use one dot
+1. we use one dot